haskellfoundation/error-message-index/message-index/messages/GHC-39999/index.md

 ---
-title: Missing type class instance
+title: No instance arising
-summary: An expression requires a type class instances which is not provided by the context.
+summary: An expression requires a type class instance which is not provided by the context.
 introduced: 9.6.1
 severity: error
 ---